-- 14. An applicant for a limited certificate of registration shall meet the following registration requirements: - 1.
-Have successfully completed any examination required by the Registration Committee. - 2.
-Have successfully completed the professional practice and ethics examination where not exempted from taking it by the Registration Committee.
+14. An applicant for a limited certificate of registration shall meet the following registration requirements:

+1. Have successfully completed any examination required by the Registration Committee.

+2. Have successfully completed the professional practice and ethics examination where not exempted from taking it by the Registration Committee.
 O. Reg.
 59/01, s.
+14.

-14. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.

-An academic program completed outside of Canada must be assessed for equivalency by a third party assessor on a course by course basis.
+An academic program completed outside of Canada must be assessed for Canadian equivalency by a third party assessor on a course by course basis.
 The assessor currently required by APGO is World Education Services.
 Occasionally, due to extenuating circumstances, other assessors will be utilized.
 The completed academic equivalency assessment must be sent directly to the Association by the third party assessor.
 The assessment is then reviewed by the Registrar/Registration Committee to ascertain if the academic program completed fulfills the Knowledge Requirements as defined by the Canadian Geoscience Standards Board and as adopted by the Council of the APGO.
+Use of documented knowledge requirements, processes, and previous decisions assists with assessor training, objectivity, and consistency.